cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 For a ***quick visual assessment***, observe the [Transactions Page in DB Console](https://www.cockroachlabs.com/docs/stable/ui-transactions-page.html).
 Select the time interval in the header that corresponds to the period of performance issues due to potential contention events.
 Sort the transactions by "Contention" [time] in descending order (largest contention on top).
 If *contention time* (the time a transaction spent waiting) is comparable or larger than the *transaction time* (the time a transaction was actively running), the locking conflicts have a significant negative impact on these transactions.
 Observe the execution *count* of transactions with high contention time.
 If it is significant, the locking conflict have a significant negative overall impact on the workload.

 For a ***visual assessment how lock conflicts have been impacting the workload over time***, observe the [SQL Statement Contention](https://www.cockroachlabs.com/docs/v21.2/ui-sql-dashboard.html#sql-statement-contention) graph.
-It will allow to correlate workload performance issues with "concentration" of lock conflicts over time.
+It will allow correlating workload performance issues with "concentration" of lock conflicts over time.

 For more **insights into lock conflicts**, open a session with the [CockroachDB interactive SQL utility](https://www.cockroachlabs.com/docs/stable/cockroach-sql.html) and type: